openequella/openequella.github.io/guides/ContributionUserGuide.md

 Keep in mind that contribution wizards are highly configurable and will be tailored to meet the needs of different institutions so may look different from the example.

 #### Example
-Contribute a resource to the Learning Resources collection titled Introduction to EQUELLA, add a description, a pdf document, an image file, a URL and a YouTube link, then save the resource.
+Contribute a resource to the Learning Resources collection titled Introduction to openEQUELLA, add a description, a pdf document, an image file, a URL and a YouTube link, then save the resource.

 * To contribute the example resource to a collection, select the Contribute link from the navigation menu.
 * Select the Learning resources link from the Demonstration category